martybruck/debt_calculator/trueaccord/README.md

 # Design Overview
 When approaching this, I wanted to keep it simple, but separate out the code into several sections.
 I find that this is is beneficial when setting up for later enhancements.
 It also makes the code more readable.
+While it may seem a little bit of overkill to have the extra data transitions, it will scale better with this separation of concerns.

+From a high level design perspective, data is translated as follows:

+rest call ->
+        Json input objects(Debt, PaymentPlan, Payment) ->
+        Entity Objects (DebtEntity->PaymentPlanEntity->PaymentEntity) ->
+        DebtOutput

+Processing is as follows:

+_DebtEntityLoader_ - Is responsible for:
+    1. Retrieving the json information from the provided endpoints
+    2. Deserializing the results in to "container" elements that were pure json.
+    3. Translating Json Objects into Normalized entity objects (this is the part that may be a bit of overkill, but it made things much cleaner to have the data normalized so that there was a proper entity relationship maintained with the entities)

+_DebtOutputCalculator_ - Is responsible for:
+1. Using DebtEntity to calculate each required field
+2. Creating DebtOutput Json objects with proper calculated values

+Finally, the main application outputs the results.
+Once again I used the ObjectMapper which outputs in Json Lines format by default.
+I set up the date format on the serializer itself, and also created a simple currency serializer for the currency fields.

-From a style strategy, I tended to use a more functional programming approch when at all possible.
+From a style strategy, I tended to use a more functional programming approach when at all possible.
 I find that it reduces side effects, and once comfortable with it, is a very expressive way to code.

 Finally, I tried to use as few libraries as possible.
 I really like the jackson json libraries, so that was a must.
 Other than that, I only added in the apache commons collections for a couple of utility functions.

-## Strategy

-The starting point for all of this is the DebtCalculatorApplication.
-I like to keep this class simple as a rule, and just have it "tell the story" of what the application is going to do.

-The overall strategy that I took was to
-1. Load the data into a structure that was easier to work with.
-This was done in the DebtCalculatorLoader.
-This involved:
-    1. retrieving the json information from the provided endpoints
-    2. deserializing the results in to "container" elements that were pure json.
-    3. creating indexes on the debt and payment plans by id so that I could access them O(1) to constuct the final structure.
-    4. creating the composite calculator structure for each debt that could then be used to calculate the required information.
-2. Create calculator classes (one for the debt - DebtOutputCalculator), and one for the PaymentPlan (PaymentPlanOutputCalculator).
-   These classes were used for two purposes:
-   1. First, they gave a way to provide a normalized view of the data.
-The Debt (optionally) contained the PaymentPlan, and the PaymentPlan contained the list of Payments.
-This made it much easier to do the calculations (see note below on combining Json and Calculators)
-   2. They used this normalized structure to calculate the required information.
-Most of the calculation was done at the payment plan level. the debt calculator was used mainly to provide default behavior if there was no payment plan.
-3. Output the results.
-Once again I used the ObjectMapper which outputs in Json Lines format by default.
-I set up the date format on the serializer itself, and also created a simple currency serializer for the currency fields.

 ## Testing
-Given the limited time, I only added unit tests for the "complex" code (that being the two calculators).
+Given the limited time, I only added unit tests for the "complex" code (that being the calculator).

 #Assumptions